dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 {% endprettify %}
 </div>

+This way, an invocation reads like a command to do that work.

-### CONSIDER naming functions and methods using a noun phrase if the return value is its primary purpose.
+### CONSIDER a noun phrase or non-imperative verb phrase for a function or method if returning a value is its primary purpose.
 {:.no_toc}

 Other callable members have few side effects but return a useful result to the